-- Alkaline Copper Quatenaries (ACQ) the most popular of the treatments but it is also more corrosive.
-It is not compatible with aluminum and the high copper content will foster galvanic reaction with fasteners and steel decks. - Sodium Borates (SBX) not recommended for exposed construction because it is susceptible to preservative washout that leaves the wood unprotected. - Copper Azoles (CBA) as corrosive as ACQ but it is less popular. - Copper Zinc Arsenate (ACZA) less corrosive than CCA but not popular; contains arsenic.
+- Alkaline Copper Quatenaries (ACQ) the more popular of the treatments but it is also more corrosive.
+It is not compatible with aluminum and the high copper content will foster galvanic reaction with fasteners and steel decks. - Sodium Borates (SBX) not recommended for exposed construction because it is susceptible to preservative washout that leaves the wood unprotected. - Copper Azoles (CBA) as corrosive as ACQ but it is less popular. - Copper Zinc Arsenate (ACZA) less corrosive than CCA but not popular.

-While wood nailers are typically not required in most of Versico's installation details, they are commonly used for edgings, coping, prefabricated curbs, and some scupper details.
-As stated in a previous Wood Nailer Specification Bulletin dated February 2005, because of the higher corrosiveness of the more popular ACQ treated lumber and due to the lack of substantiating laboratory analysis Versico has not required the use of treated wood nailers.
-Non-treated nailers are recommended for use when wood nailers are required.
+While wood nailers are typically not required in most of Carlisle's installation details, they are commonly used for edgings, coping, prefabricated curbs, and some scupper details.
+Because of the higher corrosiveness of the more popular ACQ treated lumber and due to the lack of substantiating laboratory analysis Carlisle will no longer require the use of treated wood nailers.
+Non-treated nailers may be used where wood nailers are required.